 CMIP5 models show some improvement compared to CMIP3, especially in ENSO amplitude (Section 9.5.3.4.1).
 Selected CMIP5 models that simulate well strong El Niño events show a gradual increase of El Niño intensity, especially over the central Pacific (Kim and Yu, 2012).
 CMIP3 models suggested a westward shift of SST variability in future projections (Boer, 2009; Yeh et al., 2009).
-Generally, however, future changes in El Niño intensity in CMIP5 models are model dependent (Guilyardi et al., 2012; Kim and Yu, 2012; Stevenson et al., 2012), and not significantly distinguished from natural modulations (Stevenson, 2012; Figure 14.14).
+Generally, however, future changes in El Niño intensity in CMIP5 models are model-dependent (Guilyardi et al., 2012; Kim and Yu, 2012; Stevenson et al., 2012), and not significantly distinguished from natural modulations (Stevenson, 2012; Figure 14.14).
 Because the change in tropical mean conditions (especially the zonal gradient) in a warming climate is model dependent (Section 14.4.1), changes in ENSO intensity for the 21st century (Solomon and Newman, 2011; Hu et al., 2012a) are uncertain (Figure 14.14).
 Future changes in ENSO depend on competing changes in coupled ocean-atmospheric feedback (Philip and Van Oldenborgh, 2006; Collins et al., 2010; Vecchi and Wittenberg, 2010), and on the dynamical regime a given model is in.
-There is high confidence, however, that ENSO will remain the dominant mode of natural climate variability in the 21st century (Collins et al., 2010; Guilyardi et al. 2012; Kim and Yu 2012; Stevenson 2012).
+It is very likely, however, that ENSO will remain the dominant mode of natural climate variability in the 21st century (Collins et al., 2010; Figure 14.14).
+Due to enhanced moisture availability (Section 12.4.4) ENSO-induced rainfall variability on regional scales is therefore also likely to intensify.